rd11490/NBA_Tutorials/finding_endpoints/README.md

 ## Finding endpoints from pages on Stats(dot)NBA(dot)com

-In this tutorial I will show you how to use google chrome's developer tools to get the information necessary to scrape data on stats.nba.com.
+In this tutorial I will show you how to use google chrome's developer tools to get the information necessary to scrape data from stats.nba.com.

 This tutorial will be broken into 2 parts:
 1. Getting the endpoint from the page